Home » people » Vice Provost for Academic, Curricular and Career Innovation Juan Dominguez

 Vice Provost for Academic, Curricular and Career Innovation Juan Dominguez

-Dr. Dominguez’s scientific accomplishments are evidenced in over 50 publications, research grants, including those from the National Institutes of Health, and numerous awards related to his research on the brain’s regulation of motivated behaviors and associated disorders, such as addiction.
-His love of science carries over into his love of teaching, which has been recognized by several teaching awards, including the Ann Repp Award for Excellence in Teaching, the Texas 10 Award distinction of “most inspiring professor,” and, most recently, the President’s Associates Teaching Excellence Award.
+Dr. Dominguez’s scientific accomplishments are evidenced in over 50 publications, numerous research grants, including those from the National Institutes of Health, and several awards related to his research on the brain’s regulation of motivated behaviors and associated disorders, such as addiction.
+His love of science carries over into his love of teaching, which has been recognized by several teaching awards, including the Ann Repp Award for Excellence in Teaching, the Texas 10 Award distinction of “most inspiring professor,” and, more recently, the President’s Associates Teaching Excellence Award.